rmjdish/OWL/index.md

               <span class="inner-chevron">▾</span>
             </button>
             <div class="inner-body">
-              <p>The basket is where you collect variables as you find them, regardless of which tool you used to locate them — keyword search, category browsing, or popular variables.
+              <p>The basket is where you collect variables as you find them, regardless of which tool you used to locate them — keyword search, category browsing, popular variables or longitudinal search.
 Each variable metadata page includes an add-to-basket control, and a running total is always visible from the basket icon in the site header, along with a quick preview of the most recently added items.
-From the basket page itself you can review your full selection, remove anything you no longer need, check labels and sweep coverage at a glance, and export the complete list as a CSV — ready to use in a project proposal, a data access request, or as a working variable list for analysis.
+From the basket page itself you can review your full selection, remove anything you no longer need, check labels and sweep coverage at a glance, and export the complete data dictionary as an Excel file — ready to use in a project proposal, a data access request, or as a working variable list for analysis.
 The basket persists as you move between pages, so there's no need to finish a search in one sitting before moving on to browse or look something else up.</p>
               <a class="inner-link" href="/OWL/docs/getting-started/basket-management/">Go to Basket Management →</a>
             </div>
           </div>